casangi/casadocs/docs/tasks/task_tclean.rst

    in the frame of the image to that initial time.
 Examples of usage are presented in the **tclean** examples tab.

-   .. note:: **NOTE**: When displaying ephemeris images, it is good practice
+   .. note:: When displaying ephemeris images, it is good practice
       to use relative coordinates to determine the average offset of emission from the ephemeris path over the observation, i.e., axis label properties: world coordinate, relative position.
 The